22008008/simplewebserver/README.md

 # Developing a Simple Webserver
 ## AIM:
-To develop a simple webserver to serve html pages.
+To develop a web server to display about top 5 web application development frameworks.

 ## DESIGN STEPS:
 ### Step 1: